g-leech/argmin-gravitas/_posts/2023-01-29-disco-elysium.markdown

 > We did not want a commercial paracosm.
 It was un-Hegelian.
 We wanted a quasi-sacral object complex.
 All that is interesting and terrible about history – and only that...
 As Soviet artists – perhaps the last Soviet artists – it was our duty to add to the relay.
 To keep history moving.
 Onward to the outer cosmos and the stars.

+(The game allows socialist players to indulge in unreconstructed, untroubled, C19th socialism - which is one reason it is so beloved online, and oddly commercially successful.
+But even in _that_ playthrough it takes a lot to ignore the tragedy of the students and the deserter.)

+> Do you believe the status quo is preferable to chaos and bloodshed?
+> \> No.
+> Empathy: Then you've never experienced real chaos."

+> Do you believe the status quo is preferable to chaos and bloodshed?
+> Yes.
+> There you have it.
+Sometimes holding the line is progress.

 <br><br>

 <img src="/img/disco/mental.png" />